Skip to main content

 Ages/Life Stage:

-Students entering or currently enrolled in a College or University program
+Students entering or currently enrolled in an academic College or University program.

 Description:

-The PASS program teaches and empowers students to gain independence, enhance skills and achieve success within non-academic areas in their post-secondary experience.
-The program supports the student in developing their plans that are unique to their needs and supports in creating a post-secondary experience that is right for them.
+The PASS program teaches and empowers students through evidence-based practices to gain independence, enhance skills and achieve success within non-academic areas in their post-secondary experience.
+The program works with the student in developing plans that are unique to their goals and supports in creating a post-secondary experience that is right for each student.
 The program also supports post-secondary staff, faculty and accessibility services.
-The PASS team collaborate, share practices and advocate beside the student to facilitate a deeper acceptance of autism and more inclusive settings for learners across the lifespan.
+The PASS team collaborates, shares practices and advocates beside the student to facilitate a deeper acceptance of autism and more inclusive settings for learners across the lifespan.

 Are you Eligible for PASS?